andrelandgraf/openimg/docs/api/bun.md

 # openimg/bun

-openimg/bun (Open Image Bun) provides an HTTP request handler function to optimize images using sharp, using Bun APIs where possible.
+openimg/bun (Open Image Bun) provides an HTTP request handler function to optimize images with [sharp](https://sharp.pixelplumbing.com), using Bun APIs where possible.
 It also provides utilities for generating low quality image placeholders and retrieving image metadata.

 ## Features